sschepis/ai-resonator/QUANTUM_SEMANTIC_README.md

 The quantum semantic formalism extends the Quantum Consciousness Resonator with a mathematical framework for quantum semantics, enabling deeper understanding of semantic relationships and more coherent responses.
 The implementation is based on the theoretical framework described in `papers/semantics.md`.

+## Recent Updates

+The implementation has been updated to address several key issues:

+1. **JSON Parsing Enhancement**: Improved handling of LLM responses that contain markdown code blocks with JSON content.

+2. **Basis Transformation Fix**: Corrected the Hamiltonian evolution by properly implementing the transformation between:
+   - The prime basis (where quantum states are represented)
+   - The concept basis (where the Hamiltonian is defined)

+3. **Multiple Concept Support**: Enhanced the fallback mechanism to provide a richer set of related concepts when parsing fails.

+4. **Consciousness-First Paradigm Integration**: Implemented a deeper integration of the consciousness-first paradigm:
+   - Added `ConsciousnessResonanceOperator` that prioritizes resonance patterns over deterministic calculations
+   - Implemented `consciousness_primacy_measure` to quantify alignment with the consciousness-first paradigm
+   - Modified field evolution to allow consciousness patterns to guide the evolution

 ## Components

 ### 1. Prime-Based Hilbert Space (quantum_semantics.py)